 2. Assigning Group Roles

-Group work often suffers because the same students always end up as the leader, the note-taker, or the one who does nothing.
+Group work often suffers because the same students always end up as the leader or note-taker.
 Use the spin wheel to assign roles randomly at the start of each group activity.
+Add roles like "Team Leader", "Note Taker", "Presenter", "Researcher", and "Timekeeper".
+This ensures every student experiences different responsibilities over time.

 3. Choosing Topics and Questions

 Add your lesson topics, discussion questions, or exam revision topics to the wheel and spin to decide which one the class covers next.
 This works particularly well for revision sessions where you want to cover multiple topics but need to prioritise.
+Students often engage more when there is an element of chance.

 4. Deciding Presentation Order

 When students need to present to the class, deciding who goes first can be awkward.
-Some students want to go early to get it over with, others prefer to go last.
 The spin wheel removes the negotiation entirely.
+Students accept this as fair because they can see the selection is random.

 5. Vocabulary and Language Games